Facts about Guillermo del Toro

 Guillermo del Toro is a Mexican filmmaker whose 2017 film The Shape of Water earned 13 Oscar nominations; the film won best picture.

 Del Toro also won an Oscar as director.
+His 2021 film, Nightmare Alley, was also nominated for best picture in 2022.

 A movie fan from childhood, Del Toro learned make-up effects and made short films in the early 1980s, then formed his own production company, Necropia.